tpoisot/ms_proba_networks/ms/maintext.md

 As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks, and will give the exact value of the non-probabilistic measure.
-And ain't that nice?
+This property is desirable, as it ensure that our framework has high generality.

 ## Direct properties

 ### Connectance and number of interactions

-Connectance is the proportion of realized upon possible interactions, defined as $Co = L/(R\times C)$, where $L$ is the total number of interactions.
-As all interactions in a probabilistic network are assumed to be indpendent, the expected value of $L$, is
+Connectance (or network density) is the proportion of possible interactions that are realized, defined as $Co = L/(R\times C)$, where $L$ is the total number of interactions.
+As all interactions in a probabilistic network are assumed to be independent, the expected value of $L$, is

 \begin{equation}
 \hat L = \sum A_{ij},